-BIOL 2210 Microbiology Prerequisites: BIOL 1101 or BIOL 2205
+BIOL 2300Microbiology3 creditsPrerequisites:BIOL 1101 or BIOL 2205 or BIOL1320 or BIOL 1520

-This course covers the morphology and physiology of microorganisms and selected human parasites.
+Co-requisite: BIOL 2301 (lab component) This course covers the morphology and physiology of microorganisms and selected human parasites.
 Topics covered include basic chemistry, cell structure and function, metabolism, genetics, biotechnology, growth and control of microbes, normal human microflora, mechanisms of disease production, transmission of infectious diseases, immune responses, and the action of specific pathogens in the production of human infectious disease.
 There is also a brief introduction to environmental microbiology and various career options in microbiology.
-There is also a laboratory component that exposes students to biosafety and the practice of good aseptic technique.
+This must be taken at the same time as the corequisite laboratory course in Microbiology.
+The Microbiology Lab course exposes students to biosafety and the practice of good aseptic technique in growing and identifying live bacteria.